 And there are 2 ways – you can do it manually and go through all their online channels (social platforms, website, media, etc.).
 Or you can use the power of various online tools available today on the market.

-In this blog we’ll explain the difference between competitor and competitive analysis and go through 3 different ways to monitor competitors from scratch with the help of (primarily) media monitoring – one of the most popular ways to monitor competitors today.
+In this blog we’ll go through 3 different ways to monitor competitors from scratch with the help of (primarily) media monitoring – one of the most popular ways to monitor competitors today.

 Competitor Analysis & Media Monitoring – How It’s Done

 To analyze your competition, you need to know more than just a generic description.
 One of the most popular ways to do it is media monitoring and social listening.
 Again – these terms are similar, but don’t mean exactly the same things.

 Media monitoring is the process of tracking mentions of keywords connected to your brand on the Internet.
 You can automate it by using tools that are continuously crawling millions of web sources and gathering relevant data.
 You’re also provided with details like the author’s name, location, publishing time, sentiment, reach, interactions, engagement rate, and influence score.

 Social listening is the process of reacting to the data gathered during media monitoring and actively adjusting your strategy according to the insights gained into your customers’ behaviour.